CalebCoughenour/Bakery.Solution/README.md

 ## Description

 This is a console program that was built using C#.
 It is for a mock bakery named Pierre's Bakery.
 When first running the program the console will welcome the user and display the prices for both bread and pastries.
 Next, it will ask for how many of both types of food a user wants starting with bread.
 After the program receives the input it calculates the total price using two methods for each type of food.
-The prices are $5 per loaf and $2 per pastry.
+The prices are $5 per loaf, $2 per Danish pastry and $4 per cupcake.
 There is a sale of buy 2 get 1 free for bread and every third pastry is only $1.

 ## Necessary Tools